hackerb9/tokenize/README.md

   save "FOO", A
   ```

-* If the output is piped to another program, tandy-tokenize will not
+* If the output is piped to another program, m100-tokenize will not
   be able to rewind the stream to update the line pointers at the for
   each line.
 In that case, the characters '**' are used which will
   work fine on genuine Model 100 hardware.
 However, some emulators may